yalmip/yalmip.github.io/_posts/faq/2018-10-12-onoffbinary.md

 ...
 ````

-The implication will be converted to linear equalities using the [big-M modelling framework](/tutorial/bigmandconvexhulls), but you can of course do it manually if you are familiar with the method
+The implication will be converted to linear equalities using the [big-M modelling framework](/tutorial/bigmandconvexhulls), but you can of course do it manually if you are familiar with the method.

 ````matlab
 Model = [Model, x(k) == x(k-1) + w(k), -M*d(k) <= w(k) <= M*d(k), -M*(1-d(k)) <= w(k)-u(k) <= M*(1-d(k))]